Effective Date: April 14, 2003

 You may change your mind and withdraw (revoke) permission, but we cannot take back information that has been released up to that point.
 Permission cannot be withdrawn if (1) the information is needed to maintain the integrity of the research study, or (2) if the permission was originally given to obtain insurance coverage.
 All requests to withdraw permission for uses and disclosures of PHI should be made in writing.
 The request should be submitted to Patient Registration, which will then forward this information to the Privacy Officer and the Director of Health Information Management.

 St. Jude may include certain limited information about the patient in our hospital directory while the patient is in the hospital.
 This information may include the patient’s name, location in the hospital, general condition (for example, good, fair, etc.), and religion.
-The hospital location may also include directory information for Target House, Ronald McDonald House, the Memphis Grizzlies House, or local hotels.
+The hospital location may also include directory information for Target House, Ronald McDonald House, Tri-Delta Place, Parcels @ Concourse, or local hotels.
 The hospital may give this information to members of the clergy.
 The hospital may give this information (except your religion) to other people who ask for the patient by name.
-For example, if someone calls St. Jude and asks for the patient by name, St. Jude will attempt to connect the caller to the patient’s hospital room telephone or we may give out the appropriate main telephone number for the Ronald McDonald House, Target House, Memphis Grizzlies House, or local hotel.
-If you do not wish to be in the Hospital Directory, please inform Patient Registration and request a Directory Opt Out Form from Patient Registration.
+For example, if someone calls St. Jude and asks for the patient by name, St. Jude will attempt to connect the caller to the patient’s hospital room telephone or we may give out the appropriate main telephone number for the Ronald McDonald House, Target House, Tri-Delta Place, Parcels @ Concourse, or local hotel.
+If you do not wish to be in the Hospital Directory, please inform Patient Registration and request a Directory Opt-Out Form from Patient Registration.

 St. Jude is part of the Mid-South eHealth Alliance, along with other health care providers in the Mid-South area.
 This is a community-wide information system used to diagnose and treat illness.
 As a member of this group, St. Jude shares certain general patient health information, including name, health status, location, and telephone number.
 Should your child (you) require treatment at another location that is part of this group, that provider may gather health information through this system as a part of your child’s (your) treatment, unless you say that this cannot be done.
 You must inform St. Jude Patient Registration if you choose not to take part in the Mid-South eHealth Alliance.